ChartIQ/ChartIQ-iOS-SDK/README.md

   For previous version support, please refer to the [Releases](https://github.com/ChartIQ/ChartIQ-iOS-SDK/releases) section.

-  To obtain an evaluation version of the ChartIQ library, visit to our <a href="https://pages.marketintelligence.spglobal.com/ChartIQ-Follow-up-Request.html" target="_blank">Request Follow Up site</a> to get in contact with us!
+  To obtain an evaluation version of the ChartIQ library, visit our <a href="https://pages.marketintelligence.spglobal.com/ChartIQ-Follow-up-Request.html" target="_blank">Request Follow Up site</a> to get in contact with us!

 - iOS 12.0 or later.